SolemmaLLC/ClimateStudioDocs/docs/point-in-timeIlluminance.rst

    :width: 300px
    :align: center

 ClimateStudio uses a `progressive path-tracing`_ version of the Radiance raytracer to simulate illuminance distributions.
 While a simulation is in progress, new iterations are added to the simulation results until the user-specified number of passes has been reached.
-Details on the simulation settings can be found in the `Path-tracing Settings Subpanel.`_
+Details on the simulation settings can be found in the `Path-tracing Settings Subpanel`_.

 .. _progressive path-tracing: https://www.solemma.com/Speed.html

-.. _Path-tracing Settings Subpanel.: path-tracingSettings.html
+.. _Path-tracing Settings Subpanel: path-tracingSettings.html

 Simulation Results
 ------------------------